w3c/wai-quick-start/source/writing.html.erb.md

 ## Keep content clear and concise

 {::nomarkdown}
-<%= related_issues 158 %>
+<%= related_issues 180 %>
 {:/}

 Use simple language and formatting, as appropriate for the context.

-* **Write in short, clear sentences and paragraphs.**
+* Write in short, clear sentences and paragraphs.

-* **Avoid using overly complex words and phrases.** Consider providing a glossary for terms readers may not know.
+* Avoid using overly complex words and phrases.
+Consider providing a glossary for terms readers may not know.

-* **Expand acronyms on first use.** For example, Web Content Accessibility Guidelines (WCAG).
+* Expand acronyms on first use.
+For example, Web Content Accessibility Guidelines (WCAG).

-* **Use list formatting as appropriate.**
+* Use list formatting as appropriate.

-* **Use images to reinforce information presented in text.**
+* Consider using images, illustrations, video, audio, and symbols to help clarify meaning.

 {::nomarkdown}
 <%= example %>
 {:/}

+<div class="related-issue">Note: this example is not yet complete</div>
 <div class="two-column">
   <figure>
     <figcaption>Less readable and understandable text</figcaption>
     <div>
       <p class="fail">CPPP: In the event of a vehicular collision, a company assigned representative will seek to ascertain the extent and cause of damages to property belonging to the parties involved.
-Once we obtain information that causes us to understand the causality, we will assign monetary remuneration accordingly.
-The resulting decision may result in one of the following options: claim is rejected, claim requires additional information for further processing, claim is partially approved and payment is issued, or claim in approved and payment is issued.</p>
+Once our representative obtains information that allows us to understand the causality, we will assign monetary remuneration accordingly.
+The resulting decision may occasion one of the following options: claim is not approved and is assigned a rejected status, claim is ambiguous and will require additional information before further processing can occur, claim is partially approved and reduced payment is assigned and issued, or claim is fully approved and total claim payment is assigned and issued.</p>
     </div>
   </figure>
   <figure>